Part M: Volume 2 & passenger lifts

 Part M: General overview

-Part M: General requirements for Lifting devices
+Part M: General requirements for lifting devices

 Part M and Platform lifts